 Manuscripts should be typed on pages of uniform size using double spacing and wide margins to allow room for comments.

 Ensure that the letter 'I' and digit '1' (also letter 'O' and digit '0') have been used properly, and format your paper consistently.

-Do not use bullets or numbering or other automatic functions to list items, but use non-automatic Arabic numerals or hyphens instead.
+Do not use bullets or numbering or other automatic functions to list items; use non-automatic Arabic numerals or hyphens instead.

-Make sure all changes have been accepted and turn off the possibility 'track changes'.
+Make sure all changes have been accepted and turn off 'track changes'.

 If there are notes, insert footnotes (notes are not allowed in (sub)titles or biography).
 Footnotes must all end in a full stop.
 The footnotes should in general be placed after a dot.
 This might be different if a footnote only refers to a certain word in the sentence, but this should remain an exception.